Paapscool/k3s-cluster/README.md

 ## Setup Hardwares

--- IN PROGRESS --

-Configure your hardware to install kube node (main or secondary) depends on your needs.
+Configure your hardware to host a kube node (main or secondary) depends on your needs.

 Go to [Hardware documentation](./hardware/README.md)

 ## Setup Nodes

-Install and configure your nodes with k3s.
+Install and configure your k3s nodes.

 Go to [K3S documentation](./k3s/README.md)